GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 2. Go to `localhost:8080` in a browser & start chatting!
 This will fetch context related to your prompt from the vector embeddings in the `pgvector-instance`, augment the original prompt with the context & query the inference model (`mistral-7b`) with the augmented prompt.

 #### With IAP Enabled
-1. Verify that IAP is enabled on Google Cloud Platform (GCP) for your application.
+1. Verify that IAP is enabled on [Google Cloud Platform (GCP) IAP](https://console.cloud.google.com/security/iap)(make sure you are logged in) for your application.
 If you encounter any errors, try re-enabling IAP.
 2. From *Google Cloud Platform IAP*, check if the target user has role `IAP-secured Web App User`.
 This role is necessary to access the application through IAP.
 3. Verify the domain is active using command:
     `kubectl get managedcertificates frontend-managed-cert -n rag --output jsonpath='{.status.domainStatus[0].status}'`